What is alt text?

 When writing a good alt text, several factors should be taken into the account.

-Remember: the purpose of the alt attribute is to help visually impaired people to understand the content of the image as well as help search engines like Google to crawl and index your images correctly.
+Remember: The purpose of the alt attribute is to help visually impaired people to understand the content of the image as well as help search engines like Google crawl and index your images correctly.